gromacs/gromacs/docs/user-guide/mdrun-performance.rst

         A stream of instructions for a core to execute.
-There are many different programming abstractions that create and manage spreading computation over multiple threads, such as OpenMP, pthreads, winthreads, CUDA, OpenCL, and OpenACC.
+There are many different programming abstractions that create and manage spreading computation over multiple threads, such as OpenMP, pthreads, winthreads, CUDA, SYCL, OpenCL, and OpenACC.
 Some kinds of hardware can map more than one software thread to a core; on Intel x86 processors this is called "hyper-threading", while the more general concept is often called SMT for